 - Log files maintaining to keep records of people how have accessed the data.

-In the end, making WordPress HIPAA compliant is not the ideal solution for anyone as it requires a lot of security checks and audits to make it compliant with HIPAA guidelines.
+In the end, making WordPress HIPAA compliant requires security checks and audits as per HIPAA guidelines.
 But if you are up for the challenge then there is always a way for achieving the same.